govtrack/misconduct/README.md

 have a single precise date, and, further, the allegation may not have ocurred.
 The date of the first consequence, typically the start of an investigation, is the best date to use for sorting.

+### Tags

+Allegation records and consequences can both have `tags`, which contains a space-separated, alphabetically ordered list of tags.

+Tags for top-level allegation records are:

+* `campaign` - Elections and campaign-related allegations.
+* `corruption` - Bribery, extortion, and other criminal corruption.
+* `crime` - Tax evation, murder, fraud, and other crimes (besides corruption).
+* `ethics` - Violations of congressional rules that are not crimes.
+* `sexual-harassment` - Sexual harassment.

+Tags for consequences are:

+* `expulsion` - Expulsion by the Senate or House.
+* `censure` - Censure by the Senate or House.
+(Committee recommendations of censure are not tagged.)
+* `reprimand` - Admonishment, reprimand, or letter of reproval.
+* `resignation` - Resignation from office because of the allegation.
+* `exclusion` - A member-elect was prevented from being seated by the Senate or House.
+* `settlement` - Monetary settlement.
+* `conviction` - Conviction in a court.